 - or it can work only with the data of the iPhone/iPod/iPad calendar without a Google Calendar account.

 - Another option is to use CalenGoo only with the iPhone's calendar.
-To use it this way, please tap the gear icon in the lower right corner of CalenGoo's login screen and choose "Use iPhone/iPod/iPad calendar".
-This will configure CalenGoo to use only the iPhone's calendar.
+To use it this way, please tap "iOS/iCloud" after installing CalenGoo.
 It won't need a Google Calendar account when used this way.
-This function also needs iOS4.

 If CalenGoo does not display your iPhone/iPad/iPod touch events despite turning on “Settings”, “Display and Use”, “General”, “Show iPhone/iPad/iPod touch calendars”, then please ensure that you allowed CalenGoo to access your calendar: